steve-winter/steve-winter.github.io/_posts/2018/2018-01-02-Configuring bazel for Go in Intellij.md

 keywords: "go bazel intellij"
 author: Steve Winter
 ---
+I have been scratching my head on this one for a couple of hours so sharing the steps here;

 1. Install bazel plugin

+2. Set executable home in 'Other Settings' to Bazel installation (for me this was in /usr/local/Cellar/bazel)

-2. To configure Bazel with Go in Intellij (for existing projects), update your .idea/workspace.xml to use;
+3. To enable Bazel with Go in Intellij (for existing projects), update your .idea/workspace.xml to use;

 ```
 <component name="BlazeImportSettings">